Michael-Cowie/Notes/Web/Docker/introduction.md

   <h1> Docker Introduction </h1>
 </div>

-Docker is virtualization software that makes developing and deploying applications much easier.
-Docker does this by packaging an application with all the necessary dependencies, configurations, system tools into something called a container.
+Docker is virtualization software that makes developing and deploying applications much easier. **Docker does this by packaging an application with all the necessary dependencies, configurations, system tools into something called a container**.
 The application code itself, libraries, dependencies and also the runtime and environment configuration.
 So, the application and its running environment are both packaged in a single Docker package which we can easily share and distribute.
 The two key concepts to understand in Docker are **containers** and **images**.
 Containers and images are fundamental concepts that work together to facilitate the deployment and execution of applications.